NEW: Host and manage charity events in one place, with AI-powered auction tools.

 How to Source High-Quality Auction Items for Your Fundraiser

-The difference between an auction that sources generic items vs. one that sources top-tier items can be obvious to donors.
+The difference between an auction with generic items vs. one with top-tier items can be obvious to donors.

-With this catalog, half of their items go untouched at auction close.
+With this catalog, half of their items go untouched.

 • Adorable handmade dog sweaters